 UNITED.
 The presence at the United Special Meeting, in person or by proxy, of holders of a majority of the issued and outstanding shares of United Common Stock entitled to vote at the meeting will constitute a quorum for the transaction of business.
 Pursuant to Delaware law, approval and adoption of the Merger Agreement requires the affirmative vote of the holders of a majority of the shares of United Common Stock entitled to vote thereon.
 All officers and directors of United who, as of the United Record Date, were stockholders of United have indicated to United that they intend to vote their shares of United Common Stock in favor of the Merger Agreement.
-As of the United Record Date, such individuals collectively had the right to vote approximately 507,000 shares of United Common Stock, representing less than 2% of the outstanding shares of United."
+As of the United Record Date, such individuals collectively had the right to vote approximately 507,000 shares of United Common Stock, representing less than 2% of the outstanding shares of United Common Stock on such date.
+See "Principal Stockholders of USA Waste and United."